EldonGabriel/eldongabriel.github.io/_posts/2025-08-13-byod-in-organizations.md

   </tbody>
 </table>

-That’s exactly how my BYOD report _REPORT – BYOD in Organizations: Security, Challenges, and Strategies – v1.0.1.pdf_ came to life.
+That’s exactly how my BYOD report came to life.
 What started as a graded assignment evolved into a professional, governance-ready guide.
 In it, I examine:

 - The evolution of BYOD and how organizations respond
 - Security risks introduced by personal devices, malware, and lost hardware